Eligibility criteria

 What to expect in this program

-Managed by the Australian Bureau of Statistics (ABS), this Data Stream recruits more than 250 graduate roles across the Australian Government and Commonwealth agencies.
+Managed by the Australian Bureau of Statistics (ABS), this Data Stream is recruiting more than 200 graduate roles across the Australian Government and Commonwealth agencies.

 - Support and mentorship